microsoft/PowerPlatformConnectors/certified-connectors/EXPOCAD/Readme.md

 * `Update the specified booth class` : Updates the specified booth class.

 ## Supported Triggers
-The connector does not have any supported triggers
+The connector does not have any supported triggers.